 Located on the west coast of Bali, Tanah Lot is a Hindu temple situated on a rock formation that juts out into the sea.
-We learned Tanah Lot means “land in the sea” (thanks Panca!) which describes our experience perfectly; we spent the time before the sunset walking around on the rocky areas below the cliff-top temple and had huge waves splashing up around us and flooding the walkway between land and temple, so eventually the temple really was out in the sea.
+We learned that Tanah Lot means “land in the sea” (thanks Panca!) which describes our experience perfectly.
+We spent the time before the sunset walking around on the rocky areas below the cliff-top temple, and huge waves were splashing up around us and flooding the walkway between land and temple.
+Eventually the temple really was out in the sea.
 It was incredibly cool.

 Night three – surfer sunset at Balangan Beach

-Our third day in Bali was the most low-key, and we spent all day at a secret little surfer cove – Balangan beach.
-This area had massive cliffs but also a long strip of white sand – which ended up being perfect for us, as we enjoyed the beach during the day and then watched the sunset from the cliffs at night.
+Our third day in Bali was the most low key.
+We spent all day at a secret little surfer cove – Balangan beach.
+This area had massive cliffs but also a long strip of white sandy beach.
+It ended up being the perfect spot for us, as we enjoyed the beach during the day and then watched the sunset from the cliffs at night.

-Conveniently our bungalow was situated on the cliff side so we just walked a very short distance to get a great viewing spot.
-Unsurprisingly there were tons of surfers during this sunset, again fun to watch, plus lots of other boats sailing or motoring around which looked so nice against the horizon as the sun went down.
+Our bungalow was conveniently situated on the cliffside, so we just walked a very short distance to get a great viewing spot.
+Unsurprisingly there were tons of surfers during this sunset, which were again fun to watch.
+There were also lots of other boats sailing or motoring around at dusk, which looked so nice against the horizon as the sun went down.

-Overall, 3 AMAZING sunset spots in Bali that I would highly recommend!
+Overall, they were 3 AMAZING sunset spots in Bali that I would highly recommend to anyone visiting!